rajington/windowsapp/README.md

 - HEAD
   - Added `doAfter(sec, fn)`
   - Correctly handles choosing from more than 2 options of primary configs
+  - Also looks for primary config files via `~/.windowsapp/config.*`
+      - This fixes the auto-reload non-cs/js config files bug
 - 2.3.1
   - Fixed lots of functions in API to return actual JS types
   - Fixed event callbacks to give you actual JS types